 Business Continuity Plan

-In the event that access to the internet or the Business eBanking Platform fails, there is a manual procedure to ensure that the Market Operator will still meet its payment obligations.
+In the event that access to the internet or the Online Banking Platform fails, there is a manual procedure to ensure that the Market Operator will still meet its payment obligations.
 The following steps will be undertaken:

 An authorised payment file report will be provided by e-fax to the Bank branch where the account is held.
 The same time scales apply and the Financial Application can support this process.